Kristories/awesome-guidelines/README.md

 - [PHP Coding Standards Fixer](https://cs.symfony.com) - The PHP Coding Standards Fixer (PHP CS Fixer) tool fixes your code to follow standards.
 - [Laravel Pint](https://laravel.com/docs/pint) - An opinionated PHP code style fixer for minimalists.
 - [RuboCop](https://rubocop.org) - A Ruby static code analyzer and formatter, based on the community Ruby style guide.
+- [Gitmoji](https://gitmoji.dev/) - An emoji guide for your commit messages.
+- [Commitizen](https://commitizen-tools.github.io/commitizen/) - A tool designed for teams that defines a standard way of commiting rules and communicating it.

 ## Contributors